 “The pain that shot through my face only lasted so long, but the painful memory is something that I don’t know when will leave me or my family.”

-Seattle, WA — On January 19, Jesse Hagopian was pepper sprayed by police while leaving a peaceful Martin Luther King Jr. Day rally and march.
-The incident was not in dispute as everything that happened was caught on video.
+Seattle, Wash. - The city of Seattle is being sued by Jesse Hagopian after he was pepper sprayed by police while leaving a peaceful Martin Luther King Jr. Day rally and march on Jan.
+19.

 Officers had set up a bicycle barricade to block the march, but some people walked through the blockade, Hagopian did not.

-The video clearly shows Hagopian come walking along calmly, minding his own business and talking on his cell phone.
-At this point, you can hear the officer, in typical jackboot thug fashion shout, “Stand back!
+The video clearly shows Hagopian come walking along calmly, minding his own business and talking on his cell phone, as you hear the officer, in typical jackboot thug fashion shout, “Stand back!
 Stand back!”